-registration for summer group lessons begins Monday, June 5.
+Registration for Fall group lessons begins Monday, August 7.

 A seven week session where children meet once per week for 80 minutes.
 Coaches will introduce Life and Golf Skills following The First Tee curriculum within the Target, Player, Par, Birdie, Eagle and Ace levels.
 Each participant will receive a Bag Tag (color coded for each level) that outlines the objectives required at each level for advancement.
 Participants are evaluated in 5 areas.
 At the PLAYer Level these areas are: Core Lesson Exposure, Play, Learn, Appreciate and Your Game.
 At the Par, Birdie and Eagle Levels the 5 areas are: Core Lesson Exposure, Golf Skills Application, Life Skills Knowledge, Golf Knowledge and Life Skills Application.